Matt Olson Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is sixth in the league with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 9.2 K/9, the sixth-best in the league.

-- The Angels have the 19th-ranked team ERA among all league pitching staffs (4.37).
+- The Angels' 4.38 team ERA ranks 19th across all league pitching staffs.

-- Angels pitchers combine to surrender 130 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- The left-hander's most recent appearance came on Thursday against the Detroit Tigers, when he went five innings, surrendering two earned runs while allowing five hits.
+- The right-hander last pitched on Friday against the Toronto Blue Jays, when he threw 5 1/3 innings, allowing three earned runs while giving up six hits.

-- The 26-year-old has put up an ERA of 4.22, with 7.4 strikeouts per nine innings, in 18 games this season.
-Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.